lucyjeehyeon/portfolio/README.md

 **Link:** [Team Repository](https://github.com/Moon-ye-rin/Capstone_Design_2)

 ### 📌 Overview

-This project aimed to identify key factors related to pothole occurrence using large-scale spatio-temporal data and tree-based machine learning models.
+This project analyzed key factors related to pothole occurrence in Seoul using large-scale spatio-temporal data and tree-based machine learning models.

+The goal was not only to predict pothole occurrence, but also to identify important risk factors that can support preventive road maintenance and more efficient infrastructure management.

 ### 🧩 Data & Features

-The project integrated multiple types of data, including:
+The project integrated multiple types of public and spatial data, including:

-- Weather data
-- Traffic-related data
+- Pothole repair records
 - Road network data
-- Slope information
+- Road characteristics
+- Road risk index data
+- Incident and traffic event data
+- Traffic volume data
-- Bus route information
+- Bus route and bus stop information
-- Spatially mapped road and environmental features
+- Weather data such as precipitation, temperature, humidity, and wind speed

+The final dataset contained **333,858 records** and **37 variables**, organized by road segment and monthly time unit.

 ### 🔍 Methods

+- Public data collection
 - Data cleaning and preprocessing
+- Missing value handling
+- One-hot encoding for categorical variables
 - Spatial data integration
+- Monthly data aggregation
 - Feature engineering
 - Tree-based machine learning modeling
-- Model comparison and interpretation
+- Feature importance analysis

 ### 🤖 Models Used
-- Random Forest

 - XGBoost
 - LightGBM
 - CatBoost

+### 📊 Result

+Among the models, **LightGBM** showed the most balanced performance with approximately **78% accuracy** and **0.81 F1-score**.

+The analysis identified factors such as **wind speed** and **traffic volume** as important variables related to pothole occurrence.
+In particular, wind speed was meaningful because it was not commonly emphasized in previous pothole-related studies.

 ### 📝 Research Output

 The project was developed into a research paper titled:

-**Analysis of Key Factors of Potholes Using Tree-Based Machine Learning Techniques**
+**Analysis of the Key Factors of Potholes Using Tree-Based Machine Learning Techniques**

 The paper was submitted as the Capstone II final deliverable.

 ### 💡 Key Takeaway

-This project helped me understand how machine learning can be used not only for prediction, but also for identifying important risk factors in urban infrastructure problems.
+This project helped me understand how machine learning can be used not only for prediction, but also for interpreting risk factors in urban infrastructure problems.

+Through this project, I practiced integrating heterogeneous public datasets, building machine learning models, and connecting model interpretation to practical policy implications such as preventive road maintenance and resource allocation.

 ---